Tag: Action

 Bloodhounds Season 2: Honest Review (No Spoilers)

 OMG GUYS, HOLD EVERYTHING!!
 Season 2 is the ultimate testament to the fact that Bloodhounds is the undeniable ruler of K-thrillers, as the first season was the promise!
 I am actually shaking, because it is three full years of waiting, or it seems to me, of actual life, and our boys are back and swinging as though their lives were at stake!
 The choreography is sharper than ever, the dramatic tension is making my heart sink, and the new villain, RAIN, WHAT ARE YOU DOING HERE?
-Pray, he did not simply raise the bar, he SMAShed it!
+Pray, he did not simply raise the bar up, he SMAShed it!
 I am scared and infatuated.

 The Revival of the Dynamic Duo